Contactify-AG/documentation/User Sync/Azure Graph API.md

     All the users in the admins group should be members of the platform users group
 9. Provide the group ids to Contactify.

+## Role Management
+The Azure Graph API Sync API allows for managing Roles directly in Azure with a dedicated Admin Group.
+Users in that group become Tenant Administrators in Contactify.
+A user can only ever have one Role.

+Please note that all admins also need to be part of the user group.

+> :warning: The Company Administrator role is not currently supported via Azure Graph API Sync.
+If you need to manage Company Administrators, please contact us.